iammateus/kube-google-cloud-serveless/README.md

 # Kube Google Cloud Serveless

-A repository to exemplify Google's Cloud Run with GKE usage to deploy a Hello World app.
+A repository to exemplify Google's Cloud Build, Cloud Run with GKE usage to deploy a Hello World app.

 ## Project structure